DutchDjangoAssociation/django-sprint/flyer.md

 DjangoVereniging.nl, Meetup.com and Twitter.

-A lot has happend to Django since our last sprint back in November, that was organized a day after the successful "Django: Under The Hood" conference.
+A lot has happend to Django since our last sprint back in November, that was organized a day after the successful *Django: Under The Hood* conference.